NeonDystopiaWorld/misskey/UPDATING.md

 git add .
 git commit -m "Merge upstream changes"
 ```
+## Common issues

-If the conflicts are just in imports, you can copy our imports, accept incoming changes and then add our imports back.
+ - Import Conflicts: If the conflicts are just in imports, you can copy our imports, accept incoming changes and then add our imports back.